cosmic-driftr/home-assistant-purpleair/README.md

 #### Current Sensors

 This integration creates **17 primary sensor entities per device**.
 Per the device firmware, the exposed sensor data is a sampled average of the last 2 minutes.
-This does not apply to Temperature and Humdity, which are exposed as real-time values.
+Temperature and humidity are exposed as real-time values, so this code samples the data every 5 seconds and records the 2 minute rolling average.
 For Home Assistant, sensor data is polled every 30 seconds.

 For PurpleAir devices with **two particle sensors (Channel A and Channel B)**, PM and AQI values are calculated using the **average of both sensors**.
 Devices with a single particle sensor simply report the value from that sensor.